The Best Client Service Model for Financial Advisors in 2026

 Imagine birthday cards that send themselves, an onboarding process that runs like clockwork, and post-meeting follow-ups that hit the inbox before you’ve even hung up the phone.

-By streamlining these workflows, financial planners can focus on what they do best: delivering financial planning services and investment management, instead of drowning in admin.
+By streamlining these workflows, financial planners can focus on what they do best: delivering financial planning services and developing sound investment strategies, instead of drowning in admin.

 3. Profitability and Growth